repository/Local-Difficulty-Bug/README.md

 ![image](https://t89.s3-us-west-1.amazonaws.com/2023/04/9q8HyCb2/idea64.png)

 ## Conclusion
 The local difficulty is calculated incorrectly on the client when playing on a multiplayer server.
 This is due to the client not receiving the inhabited time of the chunk, and therefore using 0 as the value.
-This issue only occurs on multiplayer servers, since on single player, there is no network communication, and the inhabited time is calculated retrieved from the directly from the chunk data.
+This issue is only present while playing on multiplayer servers, since on single player, there is no network communication, and the inhabited time is calculated retrieved from the directly from the chunk data. **This is only a visual issue, and does not affect gameplay, as the local difficulty is still correct on the server side.**